synadia-io/orbit.java/request-many/README.md

 ![Synadia](src/main/javadoc/images/synadia-logo.png) &nbsp;&nbsp;&nbsp;&nbsp; ![NATS](src/main/javadoc/images/large-logo.png)

-# Request Many Utility
+# Request-Many Utility

 The Request Many utility is a full implementation for an often asked for feature, which is the ability to get many responses from a single core request, instead of the usual first response for a request.
 This allows you to implement patterns like:

 * Scatter-gather pattern, getting responses from many workers.
-* Many responses, for instance a multipart payload, from a single worker.
+* Many responses, for instance, a multipart payload, from a single worker.

 **Current Release**: 0.0.1
 &nbsp; **Current Snapshot**: 0.1.0-SNAPSHOT